 At times, we have failed to move our trucks during street cleaning.
 We’re working hard to make sure this doesn’t happen again and understand this is a serious issue.

 These statements, while sounding good on their face, do not correspond to the facts.
 Let’s address them individually.

 First, Munchery claims their trucks were “never left idling.”
 This directly conflicts with what Uptown Almanac observed (on repeated occasions) outside their facility.
 Munchery’s claim also directly contradicts numerous statements made by individuals not affiliated with this blog.
 For example, someone tweeted that their husband observed the trucks running on Monday:

-Husband says currently 3 idling trucks outside @munchery— Campaign Data Girl (@staplesrusty) November 10, 2014
+Husband says currently 3 idling trucks outside @munchery— Rusty (@staplesrusty) November 10, 2014

 It is important to note that this tweet came after our publication, but before the story got picked up by outlets like SFist, Eater, and Valleywag.
 In other words, before the story began generating real pressure on Munchery to change their practices.

 We received numerous emails from neighbors confirming our original report, and thanking Uptown Almanac for writing it.
 While they all asked to remain anonymous, here is one typical example:

 Thanks for your November 9th article about Munchery in the Uptown Almanac.
 This business has had a huge negative impact on our neighborhood.
 Thanks for pointing out that the refrigerated trucks are being used to store food, not transport it.